 For those of you who would like to take your own measurements of EMFs in your home or office, I have put together the following list of recommended affordable EMF meters and instruments that will give you reliable readings of the various EMFs that we consider to be potentially harmful.
 Naturally you can spend much more money than you would need to purchase the meters I recommend below, and if your budget allows this, you should certainly do so.
 More expensive meters don’t have the limitations that some of the meters below do have, however the meters mentioned below will give you accurate readings for home use.

 These are the recommendations of Oram Miller, BBEC, EMRS.
-While they are based upon the meters and instruments generally recommended by the International Institute of Bau-biologie and Ecology (IBE), the list below is not specifically endorsed by the IBE.
+While they are based upon the meters and instruments generally recommended by the Building Biology Institute (BBI), the list below is not specifically endorsed by the IBE.

-To see a list of links to EMF Meters and Instruments and EMF-shielding products that Oram recommends that are sold by Amazon, click here.
+To see a list of links to EMF Meters and Instruments and EMF-shielding products that Oram recommends, go to my Store page by clicking here.

-To see Oram Miller's EMF Meter Package from LessEMF, click on my Store page and then scroll down to Oram Miller’s EMF Meter Package from LessEMF.
+To see Oram Miller’s EMF Meter Package from LessEMF, click on my Store page and then scroll down to Oram Miller’s EMF Meter Package from LessEMF.